pakyow/ci-helper/README.md

 - [ ] Use Ansible instead of hard-coded commands for building images.
   * This is a pattern we already use elsewhere at Metabahn.
-- [ ] Assign resources to a specific project.
+- [ ] Add provider-specific server classes to correctly map attributes.
-  * More useful once DigitalOcean supports billing statements by project.